 The electronic distribution of pirated copies is increasing at an alarming rate.
 More and more independent software vendors are deciding in favour of hardware or software-based protection against software piracy.
 Depending on how it is implemented, it has been shown that software protection is, by and large, keeping the problem in check.

 Digital copyright infringements became the focus of attention for the first time with the Digital Millennium Copyright Act of 1998 (DMCA), a US copyright law that made activities such as the circumvention of copy protection and license controls (DRM) criminal offences.
 With the PRO-IP Act of 2008 (Prioritizing Resources and Organization for Intellectual Property Act), further changes were made in areas such as civil and criminal enforcement as well as the coordination and financing of the efforts of the federal government for the protection of intellectual property.
 This law served as the basis for numerous proceedings against infringers, including the seizure of counterfeit products and resources used to facilitate the dissemination of pirated copies.
-Other software protection initiatives followed.
+Other anti-piracy initiatives followed.

 However, it was difficult for the industry to agree on a number of best practices and common development standards.
 Several organisations, including BSIMM, OWASP and the National Institute of Standards and Technology, presented documents setting out their proposals for development standards.
 On the industrial side, the Industrial Internet Consortium and the Industrial Internet Security Framework published a joint security strategy and an approach to the assessment of cyber security in industrial Internet of Things systems.